 As they work through their studies, learners record their progress in an evidence log, making the process similar to completing a Learner Evidence Record in our other Qualifications.
 As the complete the different units required to show their progress, they receive digital badges to showcase their newly-developed abilities.

-On completion of the programme, learners receive an accredited award, providing recognition for their skills and abilities.
+On completion of the programme, learners receive a qualification, providing recognition for their skills and abilities.

 How do I get involved?